Important Encoder Settings for Your Live Stream in 2023

 The first element in setting up any live encoder is to select the source media.
 This could be an IP webcam, an HDMI input from a camera, or even static media files located on your computer.
 Audio sources will similarly be either microphone (standalone or built into your camera) or audio files.

 If you’re working in a multi-camera situation, your source may be a single feed coming from your live-switching apparatus.
-Alternately, your encoder platform might support live switching on its own – vMix platforms, for example, support live switching.
+Alternatively, your encoder platform might support live switching on its own – vMix platforms, for example, support live switching.

 Either way, be sure to select the appropriate video and audio sources for the content you wish to broadcast.
 One common pitfall to avoid here is selecting the wrong source, such as selecting the built-in microphone on your laptop as an audio source for your broadcast.

 The next selection to consider is what “codec” (or compression scheme) you would like your encoder to create and broadcast.
 The most common codec for live streaming is called H.264 and is supported on almost every modern video-capable device.
 Some upcoming codecs, which promise to reduce file size while maintaining quality, include H.265 and VP10.

 However, sticking with the standard H.264 is your best bet for now.
 One variation you may see is called x264.
 This is simply a particular method of encoding H.264 video.
 Encoding with x264 often uses fewer CPU resources than other methods, but you can test this before you get started.